-Corrosion inhibitor

-: Chemical which protects metals by: (a) passivating the metal by the promotion of a thin metal oxide film (anodic inhibitors); or (b) physically forming a thin barrier film by controlled deposition (cathodic inhibitors).

-Cycle of concentration : The ratio between the concentration of dissolved solids in the cooling water and the concentration of dissolved solids in the make-up water as a result of the evaporation that takes place in the cooling tower.

-Dead leg

-: Water pipe with length equal to or larger than one diameter of the pipe, ending at a fitting through which water flows only when the fitting is opened.
+Dead leg : Water pipe with length equal to or larger than one diameter of the pipe, ending at a fitting through which water flows only when the fitting is opened.
 These extra areas of the cooling tower system contain stagnant water, which can cause building up of bacteria and sludge in recirculating system, and can then contaminate the system.

-Decontamination: A process used when a cooling tower system is found with a level of bacterial count which involves a series of actions to disinfect, clean and re-disinfect the cooling tower system.

-Disinfection

-: Preventive maintenance action of applying a treatment to a system, in conjunction with system cleaning, in order to reduce the general concentration of infectious agents.

-Dispersant

-: Reagent usually added with other treatment chemicals to prevent accumulation of sludge.

-Drift eliminator

-: A grid or grille-like arrangement of physical barriers located before the cooling tower exhaust designed to minimise the drift emanating from a tower.

-Drift

-: Water lost from the cooling tower as liquid droplets or aerosols entrained in the exhaust air, excluding condensation.

-2016 Edition vi Exhaust air outlet: A termination of a mechanical or natural ventilation system that allows air removed from a space and discharged outside the building.
-The exhaust air outlets, which are crucial in the consideration of separation distance with the cooling tower, are exhausts from kitchens, toilets, emergency generator (combustion gas), carpark ventilation, fume cupboard and refuse collection room, and any exhaust that contains contaminants or nutrients for microbial growth in cooling water.
+Decontamination : A process used when a cooling tower system is found with a level of bacterial count which involves a series of actions to disinfect, clean and re-disinfect the cooling tower system.
+Disinfection : Preventive maintenance action of applying a treatment to a system, in conjunction with system cleaning, in order to reduce the general concentration of infectious agents.
+Dispersant : Reagent usually added with other treatment chemicals to prevent accumulation of sludge.
+Drift eliminator : A grid or grille-like arrangement of physical barriers located before the cooling tower exhaust designed to minimise the drift emanating from a tower.
+Drift : Water lost from the cooling tower as liquid droplets or aerosols entrained in the exhaust air, excluding condensation.
+Exhaust air outlet : A termination of a mechanical or natural ventilation system that allows air removed from a space and discharged outside the building.
+The exhaust air outlets, which are crucial in the consideration of separation distance with the cooling tower, are exhausts from kitchens, toilets, outlets of drainage vent pipes, generator flue discharge, carpark ventilation, fume cupboard and refuse collection room, and any exhaust that contains contaminants or nutrients for microbial growth in cooling water.
 Fan : A rotary machine which propels air continuously.
 This is used for moving air in a mechanical draft tower.
 The fan may be of induced draft or forced draft application.
 Fill (packing) : Material placed within cooling tower to increase heat and mass transfer between the circulating water and the air flowing through the tower.
 Filtration : The process of separating solids from a liquid by means of a porous substance through which only the liquid passes.
 Fouling : Organic growth or other deposits on heat transfer surfaces causing loss in efficiency.

-Heterotrophic

-colony count

-(HCC)

-: The number of viable units of bacteria per millilitre of water sample.

-It is also known as Total Bacteria Count (TBC), Total Plate Count or disease

-Viable Bacteria Count.
+Heterotrophic colony:The number of viable units of bacteria per millilitre of water sample.
+It is also known as Total Bacteria Count (TBC), Total Plate Count or Viable Bacteria Count.